wikimedia/mediawiki-tools-cli/README.md

 ### Process

-1) Add release notes for the release into CHANGELOG.md
+1) Add release notes for the release into CHANGELOG.md:
-    - You can use a compare link such as [this](https://gitlab.wikimedia.org/repos/releng/cli/-/compare/v0.24.3...main?from_project_id=16&straight=false) to see what has changed and what needs release notes.
+    - You can use a compare link ([example](https://gitlab.wikimedia.org/repos/releng/cli/-/compare/v0.24.3...main?from_project_id=16&straight=false)) to see what has changed and what needs release notes.
     - Notes should be under a fresh new header of the format `## v0.2.1` so that the release process can extract the notes correctly.
 These are displayed to users as they update.
-2) Tag the commit for release
+2) Tag the commit for release:
-    - The format should be `vx.x.x`
+    - The format should be `vx.x.x`.
-    - The `v` prefix is needed for the release CI to run for the tag
+    - The `v` prefix is needed for the release CI to run for the tag.
 3) [Watch the pipeline run](https://gitlab.wikimedia.org/repos/releng/cli/-/pipelines) that is building, uploading and publishing the release.
-4) Check that the release appear [on the releases page](https://gitlab.wikimedia.org/repos/releng/cli/-/releases)
+4) Check that the release appear [on the releases page](https://gitlab.wikimedia.org/repos/releng/cli/-/releases).
 5) You should now be able to run `mw update` to grab the latest release.
-6) Update the version in the [installation docs code snippets](https://www.mediawiki.org/wiki/Cli/guide/Installation)
+6) Update the version in the [installation docs code snippets](https://www.mediawiki.org/wiki/Cli/guide/Installation).

 ## Docs

-Docs for mediawiki.org are automatically generated by CI when a release is made.
+Docs for [mediawiki.org] are automatically generated by CI when a release is made.
-They can also be manually generated from this repository and pushed to mediawiki.org
+They can also be manually generated from this repository and pushed to mediawiki.org.

-Note: You will need `pandoc` installed. https://pandoc.org/
+Note: You will need [pandoc] installed.

 ```sh
 make docs